Try the App

 Multiple longitudinal studies demonstrate that high-quality pre-K programs produce lasting academic and social benefits.
 The Perry Preschool Project, one of the longest-running studies in early childhood education, followed participants for over 40 years and found that children who attended quality preschool were more likely to graduate high school, earn higher salaries, and avoid involvement with the criminal justice system.

 What makes a pre-K program "high quality"?
-Research identifies several key factors: small class sizes (ideally 15-18 children), qualified teachers with specialized early childhood training, a curriculum that balances structured learning with free play, and strong family engagement practices.
+Research identifies several key factors: small class sizes (NIEER benchmarks call for 20 children or fewer with at least one teacher per 10), qualified teachers with specialized early childhood training, a curriculum that balances structured learning with free play, and strong family engagement practices.
 Programs that meet these criteria, such as those accredited by NAEYC, consistently produce better kindergarten readiness outcomes across all five developmental domains.

 For families without access to formal pre-K programs, community resources like library story times, Head Start programs, and educational apps like Countdown2K can provide structured learning opportunities that target the same developmental domains.
 The key is consistency — even 15-20 minutes of intentional learning activities daily can make a measurable difference by kindergarten.